domain7/dev-wiki/javascript.md

 ---
 layout: page
-title: Javascript
+title: JavaScript
 permalink: /javascript/
 mainmenu: true
 ---

-## Javascript
+## Coding Standards

-We follow [Airbnb's Javscript Styleguide](https://github.com/airbnb/javascript) for our javascript coding standards.
+We follow [our JavaScript Styleguide](https://github.com/domain7/eslint-config-domain7) for our JavaScript coding standards.
+It's a modification of the [AirBnB JavaScript Styleguide](https://github.com/airbnb/javascript).

 ## Modules

-  Much like our CSS approach, we split every piece of javascript functionality into separate modules.
+  Much like our CSS approach, we split every piece of JavaScript functionality into separate modules.

   - The file should be named with camelCase.
   - Add a method called `noConflict()` that sets the exported module to the previous version and returns this one.